lfaucheux/PyLUCCBA/README.md

             # ...
         )

-Note that to add a new trajectory of annual output flows, or of yields trajectory, the approach is exactly the same as that described for CO2 prices.
-Simply enrich/modify you local copy.
+Note that to add a new trajectory of annual output flows or one of yields, the approach is exactly the same as that described for CO2 prices.
+Simply enrich/modify your local copy.

-#### Adding new dluc or input yields related data

-All the material required to add new dluc and/or input yields is provided with the package.

 <hr>